waleedyaseen/rscp/README.md

 Options:
   --symbols PATH                   Path to the directory with all the *.sym
                                    files for symbols
+  -g, --graphics PATH              Path to the directory with all the PNG
+                                   files for graphics
   -i, --input PATH                 Path to a directory of source files to
                                    compile
   --input-file PATH                Path to a single source file to compile -o, --output PATH                The path to the directory which the
                                    generated binaries will be placed into -e, --extract [None|Errors|SemInfo]
+  --sides [Server|Client]
   -s, --silent                     Run in silent mode, prevent any logging
                                    output
   -h, --help                       Show this message and exit